LeetLLM

 Fused ranking changes wildly after an encoder updateRaw scores or tuned weights no longer have the same calibrationCompare against RRF and retune only on a fixed labeled split

-Hidden merchant rule appears in any candidate traceRetrieval ran before authorization filteringRestrict the searchable candidate universe before either lane executes
+Hidden admin-only rule appears in any candidate traceRetrieval ran before authorization filteringRestrict the searchable candidate universe before either lane executes

 Team blames generation for an unsupported answerRetrieval evidence IDs were never evaluatedMeasure permitted Recall@k and abstention before scoring final text